7 Catholic teachings that make Evangelicals cringe

 Mary says "My soul Magnifies the Lord" (Lk 1:46).
 A magnifying glass doesn't replace the object it is magnifying.
 It makes the object (Jesus) appear bigger.

 If you want to understand Catholic's reverence for Mary, consider the Jewish people's reverence for the Ark of the Covenant.
 Mary is the Ark of the New Covenant (Rev 11:19).
-The Ark carried the Word of God made "stone" (Heb 9:4), Mary carried the Word of God made "flesh" (Jn.
+The Old Testament Ark carried the Word of God made "stone" (Heb 9:4), Mary, the Ark of the New Covenant, carried the Word of God made "flesh" (Jn.
 1:14)

-We have separate articles with full discussion on the Saints and Mary.
+We have separate articles on the Saints and Mary.

 (2) Prayers for the dead (3) Purgatory